Observation of Shear Strain in Ion-Implanted Diamond Substrate and Diamond Nanophotonic Structures: Results and Discussion

-where $h$ is the Planck's constant, $D$ is the zero-field splitting factor, $g$ is the Landé g-factor of the NV$^-$ center electronic spin, $\mu_B$ is the Bohr magneton, and $B_{NV}$ is the magnetic field along the NV center quantization axis \cite{suter2017single,rondin2014magnetometry}.
+where $h$ is the Planck's constant, $D$ is the zero-field splitting factor, $g$ is the Landé g-factor of the NV-center electronic spin, $\mu_B$ is the Bohr magneton, and $B_{NV}$ is the magnetic field along the NV center quantization axis \cite{suter2017single,rondin2014magnetometry}.
 The off-axis zero-field splitting parameter $E$ results from local strain in the host diamond matrix.
-In the weak magnetic field amplitudes, the eigen-energy of the ground state Hamiltonian or the ESR frequencies of the NV$^-$ center,
+In the weak magnetic field amplitudes, the eigen-energy of the ground state Hamiltonian or the ESR frequencies of the NV-center,

 At a zero bias field ($B_{NV} = 0$), the ESR frequencies are $\nu_\pm = D\pm E$ \cite{suter2017single,rondin2014magnetometry}.
-In most cases, symmetric splitting of the zero-field ODMR spectrum in a bulk crystal sample has been reported \cite{rondin2014magnetometry,udvarhelyi2018spin}.
-Here, asymmetric splitting of the zero-field ODMR peak \cite{alam2024determining} for both the nitrogen-ion-implanted and diamond nanopillar samples was observed.
-It is well known that ion implantation damages the lattice structure of diamond crystals, and a high-temperature annealing process is generally used to generate NV$^-$ centers, which also repair lattice damage to a certain extent \cite{favaro2016toward,lobaev2017influence,balmer2009chemical}.
-Similarly, in nano-fabrication processes, the ICP-RIE process is used to etch the diamond crystal, which also damages the diamond lattice.
+In most cases, symmetric splitting of the zero-field ODMR spectrum in a bulk crystal sample has been reported \cite{rondin2014magnetometry,udvarhelyi2018spin}.\\ Here, asymmetric splitting of the zero-field ODMR peak for both the nitrogen-ion-implanted and diamond nanopillar samples was observed.
+It is well known that ion implantation damages the lattice structure of diamond crystals, and a high-temperature annealing process is generally implemented to generate NV-centers, which also repair lattice damage to a certain extent \cite{favaro2016toward,lobaev2017influence,balmer2009chemical}.
+Similarly, in nanofabrication processes, the ICP-RIE process is utilized to etch the diamond crystal, which also damages the diamond lattice.
 Owing to the deformation of the lattice structure, asymmetric splitting in the zero-field ODMR spectrum was observed, as shown in Figures \ref{fig4}(d) and \ref{fig5}(b) \cite{alam2024determining}.
-In Section \ref{subsection-2.3}, a mathematical model is presented to explain the imbalance between the two Lorentzian peaks of the zero-field ODMR data for both samples.
+In Section~\ref{subsection-2.3}, the mathematical model developed by M. Sahnawaz Alam et al. \cite{alam2024determining} is briefly described to explain the asymmetric nature of the zero-field CW-ODMR spectrum arising due to the presence of in-plane shear strain in the diamond lattice.